bitcoinbrink/website/programs.md

 Club](https://bitcoincore.reviews/), and mentoring many Bitcoin open source contributors.

-As a Brink fellow, you’ll spend a year working alongside John and the other Brink fellows.
+As a Brink fellow, you’ll spend a year working alongside our engineering team and the other Brink fellows.
 You’ll learn about all aspects of the Bitcoin Core system, including consensus, peer-to-peer networking, wallets and cryptography.
 You’ll become an effective open source contributor, and will start making